bluestone-live/bluestone/README.md

 npx truffle test <test_file>
 ```

-## Deployment
+## Deployment to mainnet/testnet

-**WARNING: current deployment strategy is still highly experienmental and immature.**

-Because deployed contracts are final, we always deploy fresh new contracts to the testnet and setup test environment from scratch.
+Because deployed contracts are final, we always deploy fresh new contracts to the mainnet/testnet and setup test environment from scratch.

-### Testnet
+Current supported networks are "main", "kovan" and "rinkeby".

 First, fill in the mnemonic in `config/local.js`.

-Deploy new contracts to the target testnet:
+Deploy new contracts to the target network:

 ```
-npx truffle migrate --network <testnet> --reset
+npx truffle migrate --network <network_name> --reset
 ```

 Setup initial state for the test environment:

 ```
-./scripts/bash/setupEnvironment <testnet>
+./scripts/bash/setupEnvironment <network_name>
 ```

-Since contract ABIs have been changed, we need to redeploy web app following the same section in client's README.